Sustainability of Digital Formats

 Has earlier version Indeo_3, Indeo Video Codec, Version 3

-Has earlier version Indeo Video Codec, Version 4 (not documented at this time)
+Has earlier version Indeo Video Codec, Version 4 (not documented separately)

 Local use Explanation of format description terms